aisgbnok/Contribute/Contribute/get-started-setup-local.md

    :::image type="content" source="media/contribute-get-started-setup-local/create-fork.png" alt-text="Create a new fork page.":::

-   A copy of the Microsoft repository will be created within the account you selected, this will be your fork.
+   A copy of the original repository will be created within the account you selected, this will be your fork.

 ## Choose a location on your device to clone your fork

-Now that you have created a fork of the Microsoft repository, you must clone your fork locally.
+Now that you have created a fork of the original repository, you must clone your fork locally.
 Some of the documentation repositories can be large; for example, `azure-docs` is up to 25 GB.
 Make sure to choose a location with available disk space for cloning the forked repository.

 When cloning a repository, Git will automatically create a new directory, with the forked repository's name, within your current directory.
 If you are working on multiple documentation repositories it might be helpful to store them together.
-For example, you might want to clone the `azure-docs`, `sql-docs`, and `visualstudio-docs` using a directory path such as `C:/Users/<Username>/Documents/Docs/<Repo-Name>`.
+For example, you might want to clone the `azure-docs`, `sql-docs`, and `visualstudio-docs` using a directory path such as `/home/<Username>/Docs/<Repo-Name>` or `/c/Users/<Username>/Docs/<Repo-Name>` on Windows.
 With each repository being stored separately in its own directory (`<Repo-Name>`), but together under the same parent directory (`Docs`).

 > [!TIP]
 > [Windows Terminal](/windows/terminal/) with [PowerShell](/powershell/) supports a nearly identical command experience to that of Git Bash.
 You can even run Git Bash inside Windows Terminal.